abbylegend/Neolux/README.md

 # Neolux
-👉 NeoLux – Futuristic luxury perfume and cosmetics sales website with neon modern UI, automatic theme changer, AI chatbot assistant, WhatsApp customer support, and payment-on-delivery shopping experience.
 Built for fast deployment on GitHub Pages.
 How to use:

 1. Save this code as script.js in the same folder as your HTML file.